Keonapang/RovHer/README.md

 **Usage**:
 * scores are trait-agnostic (i.e. not tied to a specific disease or phenotype)
-* while RovHer scores were generated for *all* RVs, they are optimized for missense RVs, which were shown to be significantly enriched in RV heritability across 21 quantitative traits tested in the Uk Biobank.
+* RovHer scores were generated for all RVs; however, they are optimized for missense variants, which demonstrated significant enrichment in RV heritability across 21 traits tested in the UK Biobank.

 ![Workflow Overview](RovHer%20workflow.png)
 *An overview of the development and application of RovHer.*